CALL US ON 01525 851545 IF YOU NEED HELP FINDING INFORMATION

 Mr. John Smith, 1, High Street, Anytown, Buckinghamshire, TP1 1PT.

-I, Mr. John Smith, hereby certify that I purchased the above mentioned motor car in the UK on 5th June, 2015 and registered it in my name on the 6th June, 2015.
-I propose to hand over my car for shipment in October, 2016 and plan to leave the UK to travel to Australia permanently in November, 2016.
-I have ‘owned and used’ my car in the UK for over 12 months and during this time I have been away from the UK and the car for the following periods: June 2015 – weekend in Paris, October 2015 – day trip to Belgium, March / April 2016 – 3 weeks visit / holiday to Australia, and June 2016 – 2 week holiday to Spain.
+I, Mr. John Smith, hereby certify that I purchased the above mentioned motor car in the UK on 5th June, 2016 and registered it in my name on the 6th June, 2016.
+I propose to hand over my car for shipment in May, 2018 and plan to leave the UK to travel to Australia permanently in June, 2018.
+I have ‘owned and used’ my car in the UK for over 12 months and during this time I have been away from the UK and the car for the following periods: August 2016 – 2 week holiday to Spain, June 2017 – weekend in Paris, October 2017 – day trip to Belgium and March / April 2018 – 3 weeks visit / holiday to Australia.
 During my absence from the UK the vehicle remained at my residence taxed and insured and able to have been used if I had remained in the UK.

 CERTIFIED TRUE AND CORRECT,

 Once these are ready then apply for an import approval online at: